laffingDragons/Todolist-with-hooks-React/README.md

 - Inspired by productivity apps like Todoist and Notion.
 - Sound effect from [freesound.org](https://freesound.org).
 - Icons and design ideas from [flaticon.com](https://flaticon.com).
-- Built with ❤️ for the [Your Hackathon Name] hackathon.
+- Built with ❤️ for the [Akshay Patil] Outlier.ai hackathon.

 Let’s make productivity fun!
 Try TodoMaster, crush your tasks, and enjoy the confetti.
 Got feedback?
 Open an issue or tweet us at @YourTwitterHandle.